Schwenger/House-Of-Tweets/README.md

 in `.gitmodules`, and all you need to do is `git submodule update --init .secrets`.

-If not, you should probably overwrite the `credentials.py` with a short Python "module" that defines four variables.
+If not, you should probably overwrite the `credentials.py` with a short Python "module" that defines a map `CREDENTIALS`.
-- the format will / should change
+- the format is pretty obvious
-- FIXME: create `credentials_TEMPLATE.py` to show the outline
+- see `credentials_TEMPLATE.py` for an example

 ### Get heavy

 You'll need the heavy files stored in `.heavy`, so so a `git submodule update --init .heavy`

 Or just update all submodules in one go with `git submodule update --init`

-FIXME: Image data?
-Part of "secrets" or what?

 ### OS-dependent packages